nfancy/scflow-workshop2024.github.io/docs/index.md

 ### Getting Started

 To begin, explore the tools table below.
-Each entry includes a brief description of each tool/script and a link to the documentation page and github - if relevent - where you can find more details about its usage.
-The documentation pages are also available in the sidebar for easy navigation.